-Ensure that the image file and sha256 hash files is available in partition 1 of USB or SD before configuring the event.
+Ensure that the image file and sha256/512 hash files are available in partition 1 of USB or SD before configuring the event.

 4. Reboot the system to trigger the auto installation of the system image from the USB device.